wellingtoncid/foodfy/README.md

   </tr>
 </table>

-## 💪 Como contribuir para o projeto
+## 💪 How to contribute

-1. Faça um **fork** do projeto.
+1. **Fork** the project.
-2. Crie uma nova branch com as suas alterações: `git checkout -b my-feature`
+2. Create a new branch with your changes: `git checkout -b my-feature`
-3. Salve as alterações e crie uma mensagem de commit contando o que você fez: `git commit -m "feature: My new feature"`
+3. Save your changes and create a commit message telling you what you did: `git commit -m "feature: My new feature"`
-4. Envie as suas alterações: `git push origin my-feature`
+4. Submit your changes: `git push origin my-feature`
-> Caso tenha alguma dúvida confira este [guia de como contribuir no GitHub](./CONTRIBUTING.md)
+> If you have any questions check this [guid on how to contribute in GitHub](./CONTRIBUTING.md)

 ---

-## 🦸 Autor
+## 🦸 Author

 <a href="https://linkedin.com/in/wellingtoncid/">
  <img style="border-radius: 50%;" src="https://avatars2.githubusercontent.com/u/18754691?s=460&u=09c04df1369e272974644e2da576101759417f77&v=4" width="100px;" alt=""/>